Litee/AgentZorge/README.md

 ## Compatibility

 * Only C# language is supported
-* Only Reshareper 8.2.x is supported at the moment.
-Shout if you want to see plugin for other R# versions.
+* Reshareper version 8.2, 9.2, 10.0 are supported at the moment.

 ## Supported features